kwhitehall/Shiny_app_Azure/README.md

     d.
 Verify the image has been pushed in the portal by looking under the Repositories for your app.
 (Or using Azure CLI commands)
     e.
 Turning on permissions for the last step: In the Portal, navigate to the ***Access keys*** under ***Settings*** and click “Enable” under Admin user (this is necessary to log in with Docker).

-11. Deploy container via Azure Web App for Container
+11. Deploy container via Azure Web App for Container.
-    a.
-In portal create the resource ***Web App for containers***.
+In Portal create the resource ***Web App for containers***.
 The name that your choose where will be the name of your app i.e. myShiny.azurewebsites.net.
 Make container a Linux container.
 Choose the appropriate App service plan.
 In Configure container for image source, choose Azure Container Registry.
       i.
 Choose the correct ACR from the dropdown box ii.
 Choose the correct image.
       iii.
 The tag i.e. version. (v1 in this example.
 If none was added, the tag is latest by default)